rajithaaneesh/Roombr-Freelance/README.md

-# Roombr-Freelance
+# hobby-proj1
-Responsive design of the Homepage of a learning solution website with animations and parallax effects.
+Responsive design of the webpage with animations and parallax effects.